-The MEF Client shall attempt executing the selected Certificate Provisioning procedure (EST specified in 8.3.6.2 or SCEP specified in clause 8.3.6.3), with base URI, certificate subject type and certificate subject identity as determined in step 4.
+The MEF Client shall attempt executing the selected Certificate Provisioning procedure (EST specified in clause 8.3.6.2 or SCEP specified in clause 8.3.6.3), with base URI, certificate subject type and certificate subject identity as determined in step 4.
 The certificate subject identity shall be provided in the SubjectAltName extension of the certificate signing request.

 Following the attempt to execute the selected Certificate Provisioning procedure, the MEF Client shall perform the MEF Client Command Update Procedure with cmdID assigned to the cmdID of the received command and cmdStatusCode assigned as follows: